 State and Local Taxation Seminar

 Walter Hellerstein joined the Georgia Law faculty in 1978 and was named the Francis Shackelford Distinguished Professor in Taxation Law during 1999 and a UGA Distinguished Research Professor in 2011.
 He teaches in the areas of state and local taxation, international taxation and federal income taxation until he retired from teaching at the School of Law in 2015.
 He is currently a Visiting Professor at the Vienna University of Economics and Business, and he remains actively involved in his scholarship, consulting, and, in particular, his work as an academic advisor to the Organisation for Economic Cooperation and Development (OECD).

 Widely regarded as the nation's leading academic authority on state and local taxation, Hellerstein has devoted most of his professional life to the study and practice of state and local taxation.
 He is co-author, with his late father and John Swain, of the leading treatise on state taxation, State Taxation vols.
 I & II 3d ed.
-(Thomson Reuters 2014 rev.) (with tri-annual updates), and of the leading casebook on state and local taxation, State and Local Taxation 9th ed.
-(Thomson/West, 2009) (with Stark, Swain & Youngman) (10th ed. forthcoming summer 2014).
+(Thomson Reuters 2014 rev.) (with tri-annual updates), and of the leading casebook on state and local taxation, State and Local Taxation, 10th ed.
+(West, 2014) (with Stark, Swain & Youngman).
 He is also co-author with Arthur Cockfield et al. of Taxing Global Digital Commerce (Kluwer Law International, 2013).
 In addition, he has written numerous law review articles on state taxation that have appeared in the Cornell Law Review, the Michigan Law Review, the Minnesota Law Review, The University of Chicago Law Review, the Virginia Law Review, The Supreme Court Review, Tax Lawyer, the Journal of Taxation, the National Tax Journal, the Tax Law Review, the Florida Tax Review, the Virginia Tax Review, Tax Notes, State Tax Notes and other journals.
 Hellerstein's work is regularly cited by the U.S. Supreme Court and by state courts throughout the nation.